 Use the story to talk about emotions with your child.
 Ask babies and younger children specific questions about the characters in the book.
 For example, “Is this boy happy or sad?”
 You can expand upon this by asking your child why the character is happy or sad.
 For older children, you can build upon this and relate the story to them by asking questions such as “Can you think of a time when you felt sad like Eyore?”, “Why is Eyore sad?”, “What made you sad?”.

-Before babies are able to respond to you, it is still helpful to ask them questions because they are learning the pause and flow of a conversation and they will eventually start to babble when you pause and allow them time to respond.
+Before babies can respond to you, it is still helpful to ask them questions because they are learning the pause and flow of a conversation, and they will eventually start to babble when you pause and allow them time to respond.

 Talk about it

-For older children, you may find that the book serves as more of a “conversation starter” than a story and that is great because it provides language and interaction and connection between you and your child.
+For older children, you may find that the book serves as more of a “conversation starter” than a story, and that is great because it provides language, interaction, and connection between you and your child.

-Sometimes as parents we read the same book over and over because babies and young children love repetition and that’s how they learn, but you can use some of these strategies to keep it new and fresh and interesting every time.
+Sometimes as parents, we read the same book repeatedly because babies and young children love repetition, and that’s how they learn, but you can use some of these strategies to keep it new and fresh and interesting every time.